andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-language-notes/why-do-we-need-to-annotate-escaping-closures-in-swift.md

 ---
 My last entry on [escaping closures][1] ended up having way more interaction than I anticipated!
 It goes to show that you never know what the impact of a piece of writing will have.
 But that's a different story&#8230; :]

-Several readers commented here and on Medium with the question, &#8220;Why?
+Several readers commented here and on Medium with the question, "Why?
 Why do we need to mark escaping closures with `@escaping`?&#8221;